SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/code-quality/best-practices.md

 * Don't try to create an app with CRMScript.
 Scripts are great for small tweaks and customizations.

 * Don't use the **[NetServer agents][2]** in a CRMScript unless absolutely necessary.
-Using SearchEngine or the classes that don't start with NS... will use fewer resources and be faster.
+Using SearchEngine or the classes that don't start with NS will use fewer resources and be faster.

 ## Scheduled tasks